 Facilities at NMSC

-The School of Environment, Science and Engineering's National Marine Science Centre houses a number of facilities used for teaching and research and public outreach.
+The Faculty of Science and Engineering's National Marine Science Centre houses a number of facilities used for teaching and research and public outreach.

 Seawater Supply System: The NMSC has a state-of-the-art flow-through seawater supply system.
 Drawing water from Charlesworth Bay, high-quality filtered seawater is available on tap in the laboratories, hatchery, aquarium rooms and tank farm.
 Identified as one of the best systems in Australia, the supply of seawater supports a range of experimental research activities and specialist laboratories, and is backed up by a standby generator and an elaborate alarm system.